Fukaya A_\infty structures associated to Lefschetz fibrations. II: Introduction

 The definition in \cite{seidel12b} uses the geometry and Floer cohomology of Lefschetz thimbles in $E$.
 However, there is another description (equivalent up to automorphisms of $\scrA^\vee$), in terms of the functor from $\scrA$ to the standard Fukaya category $\scrF(M)$ of the fibre (this second description was the one originally proposed in \cite{seidel06}; the relation between the two is \cite[Corollary 7.1]{seidel12b}).

 The specific contribution of this paper is to introduce another geometric source of maps \eqref{eq:natural-transformation}.
 This uses fixed point Floer cohomology for symplectic automorphisms $\phi$ of $M$ (which are exact and equal the identity near the boundary).
-We make an auxiliary choice of perturbation, by a multiple of the Reeb vector field near the boundary, and write the outcome as $\mathit{HF}^*(\phi,\epsilon)$, where $\epsilon$ denotes the amount of perturbation (for small $|\epsilon|$, this appears in \cite{seidel00b, mclean12}; for the general case, see \cite{uljarevic14} or the exposition in the body of this paper).
+To define it, we make an auxiliary choice of perturbation, by the time $\epsilon$ map of the Reeb flow near the boundary, and write the outcome as $\mathit{HF}^*(\phi,\epsilon)$ (for small $|\epsilon|$, this appears in \cite{seidel00b, mclean12}; for the general case, see \cite{uljarevic14} or the exposition in the body of this paper).

 \begin{theorem} Let $\mu: M \rightarrow M$ be the monodromy of the Lefschetz fibration around a large circle.
 For sufficiently small $\epsilon>0$, there is a canonical map

 \end{theorem}

 This is the outcome of a Floer cohomology computation in $E$ which follows \cite{mclean12}, together with an application of a suitable open-closed string map, similar to those in \cite{abouzaid-ganatra14}.
 Generally, both sides of \eqref{eq:fix-to-aa} are $\bZ/2$-graded; when $c_1(E) = 0$, this lifts to $\bZ$-gradings, and the map between them will respect those gradings.